Bit Efficient Toeplitz Covariance Estimation: Ruler-based Quantized Toeplitz Covariance Estimation

 where

 is the average value of $\dot{a}_s^{(l)}$. \end{definition}

-In the estimator $\hat{T}$, the term $\dfrac{\Delta^2}{4} \boldsymbol{I}_d$ arises due to the introduction of the triangular dither.
-However, this does not means that the triangular dither performs poorly.
+In \eqref{Eq_estimator_unbiased_matrix}, the term $\dfrac{\Delta^2}{4} \boldsymbol{I}_d$ arises due to the introduction of the triangular dither.
+However, this does not mean that the triangular dither performs poorly.
 On the contrary, the use of triangular quantization enables us to calculate the second-order moments of the quantization noise $\boldsymbol{\xi}^{(l)}$ and thus derive (\ref{ExpactationDotA_L2}).
 Overall, when triangular dither is employed, $\hat{T}$ serves as an appropriate estimator for $T$.

-\begin{theorem} Under the settings in Problem~\ref{ProblemQuantizedToep}, if the triangular dither is employed, then
+\begin{theorem} Under the settings in Problem~\ref{Problem_QTCE}, if the triangular dither is employed, then

 which means that the estimator $\hat{T}$ defined in Definition~\ref{EstimatorOfToep} is unbiased. \end{theorem} \begin{proof} Combining (\ref{ExpactationDotA_L2}) with the fact